wigging/biocomp/README.md

 ## Usage

-Once the app is running, enter ultimate analysis data in the parameters column on the left sidebar.
-Sliders are given to adjust the various splitting parameter values.
+Run the app locally or use the web version.
+Once the app is running, enter ultimate and chemical analysis data in the parameters column on the left sidebar.
+Click the Optimize button to estimate the splitting parameters.
+Use the sliders to further adjust the splitting parameters.
+Results are shown to the right of the sidebar.

+## Citation

+To cite this work, use the "Cite this repository" feature available on the right side of this repository page or use the reference text given below.

+> Gavin Wiggins.
+Biocomp: A biomass composition tool.
+Available at https://github.com/wigging/biocomp.

 ## References